AG7GN/nexus-utilities/README.md

 ## Desktop Template Files

 These files are stored in `/usr/local/share/applications` and are used as templates for application desktop files.
 They are used by the __Name Your Radio__ script to change the radio names as they appear in the Hamradio menu.

+## Edit Desktop Text script

+`edit-desktop.sh` allows you to edit the default Nexus DR-X desktop background, which was introduced in Hampi version 20191214.

+If your image is older than 20191214 and you want to install the customizable Nexus desktop background, you must do run these commands in the Terminal before you can run the new 'Edit Desktop Background Text’ script (__NOTE: This will REPLACE your current desktop background__):

+	cp /usr/local/src/hampi/desktop-items-0.conf $HOME/.config/pcmanfm/LXDE-pi/
+	pcmanfm --reconfigure